 Your age.
 While older people are most likely to get myelofibrosis, being older means you might not respond well to a stem cell transplant.
 You’ll fare best if you’re 65 or younger.

 Your health.
 You’ll need to be in very good shape to go through a transplant.
-If your doctor thinks you’re not healthy enough, she can still treat your symptoms and try to make you comfortable.
+If your doctor thinks you’re not healthy enough, they can still treat your symptoms and try to make you comfortable.

 A safer, less intense type of transplant is being studied.
 Called a nonmyeloablative or “mini” transplant, it doesn't call for as much chemotherapy and radiation.